andywilsonuk/StringTokenFormatter/README.md

 They can be useful to provide post-match functionality; a great example is a when using an object which contains a property that uses a `Lazy`.
 The token matcher resolves the token marker to property and then through the `ValueConverters` calls the `Lazy.Value` and returns the value of the `Lazy` for formatting.

-All passed through types must be handled by a Value Converters otherwise an exception is thrown.
+All passed through types must be handled by a Value Converter otherwise an exception is thrown.

+By design `ToString` is not used as a value converter because calling that on a custom object will yield the `object.ToString` result which is often not the intended behavior.
+For scenarios when the `ToString` has been overridden, the result of calling `TokenValueConverterFactory.ToStringConverter<T>` can be added to the settings list of `ValueConverters` so that the `ToString` method for that specific type will be used as a valid value conversion.

-### HierarchicalDelimiter
+### `HierarchicalDelimiter`

 Defines the prefix for `HierarchicalTokenValueContainer` instances.
 Default `.` (period).